AdaptiveCpp/AdaptiveCpp/install/scripts/README.md

 * Arch Linux

 ## Installing from repositories
 Installing using the repositories is beneficial because the hipSYCL installation can be kept up to date with regular system updates.
+We provide stable packages that are subjet to more rigorous testing (`hipSYCL`, `hipSYCL-base`. `hipSYCL-rocm`) and nightly packages that are built from the current development head (`hipSYCL-nightly`, `hipSYCL-base-nightly`. `hipSYCL-rocm-nightly`).

 ### Ubuntu 18.04
 Add the hipSYCL repo to the sources: